rwz/multi_type/README.md

   SocketErrors # note that this is a multi type
 ]

+# or like that.
+Does the same thing:

+ConnectionErrors = SocketErrors.add(
+  Excon::Errors::ResponseParseError,
+  Excon::Errors::SocketError,
+  Excon::Errors::Timeout,
+  Net::HTTPBadResponse
+)

 # Now ConnectionErrors include all SocketErrors and a bunch of new types
 ```